 For the 2019-2020 school year there were significant challenges the school faced in increasing student retention.
-Our local data shows we met our attendance rate of 91.25% and met our retention, with 76.6%.
-Our locally calculated drop-out rate showed a slight increase as well to 8.0%.
+Our local data shows we met our attendance rate of 96.2% and retention rate of 82.2%.
 Data from our student survey showed that students were having difficulty focusing on their schooling.
-The biggest challenge was that our critical "face to face" routines, with regular student to teacher communication and connect, was severely impacted by COVID-19 with the closing of our sites.
-We were able to adapt quickly to the distance learning model quickly, and that helped to keep most of our students engaged.
+The biggest challenge was that our critical "face to face" routines, with regular student to teacher communication and connect, was severely impacted by COVID-19 with the closing of our physical sites and needing to function in a 100% distance-learning model.
+We were able to adapt quickly to the distance learning model which helped to keep most of our students engaged.
 Overall, the actions to implement this goal remained intact even when certain outcomes declined.
-The success for CVS II included student retention, increasing the social-emotional support for students through providing staff with trauma-informed professional development, and ensuring all students were instructed by highly qualified staff.
+The success for CVWPCS included student retention, increasing the social-emotional support for students through providing staff with trauma-informed professional development, and ensuring all students were instructed by highly qualified staff.
 The challenges the school faced were having a lower-than-expected attendance rate, and having the non-completer rate increase.

-However, 0% of CVS II students were suspended or expelled, and the facilities were in good condition.
+However, only 0.15% of CVWPCS students were suspended while 0% of CVWPCS students were expelled, and the facilities were in good condition.
 Data from our student survey showed that students were having difficulty in the distance learning technology (computer, tablet, video calls, learning applications, etc) and focusing on their schoolwork but were able to reach out and get support from their teachers.